 Jayant: ‘Ozyn-D™’ is a lifesaving intraosseous device, which gains quick access to circulation (in less than 10 seconds) in medical emergencies.
 The manual device gains access through long bones and infuses fluids and medications in comparable rates as that of intravenous access (IV).
 The single use, disposable device is serviceable when patients suffer with sudden cardiac arrest (SCA), trauma, shock, obstetric emergencies, burns, and severe pediatric and adult emergencies wherein patients experience hypovolemic and hypotension conditions and access becomes challenging.
 The device is usable by paramedics and nurses in resource-poor settings (typical of medical emergencies).
 It is sterile and ready to use at the point of care without any preparation.

-John: I met you several years ago when you were a CRISP fellow at Oxford.
+John: I met you several years ago when you were part of the Chevening Research Science and Innovation Leadership Programme (CRISP) at Oxford.
 How did that experience affect your career?

 Jayant: I was a fellow in the 2012 Chevening Research, Science and Innovation Leadership Fellowship (CRISP) Program at Oxford, which brings international leaders and those with strong expertise in their fields to the UK to acquire new skills, build their networks, and collaborate on research.
 The people I met and the network we built among the CRISP scholars has been invaluable in the work I’ve done since then.

-Jayant Sitaram Karve is the Director and Chief Executive Officer of RCupe Lifesciences Private Limited, as well as an alum of the Chevening Research, Science and Innovation Leadership Fellowship (CRISP) program at Oxford (2019)
+Jayant Sitaram Karve is the Director and Chief Executive Officer of RCupe Lifesciences Private Limited, as well as an alum of the Chevening Research Science and Innovation Leadership Programme (CRISP) at Oxford (2019)

 Dr. John Hoffmire is the Chairman of the Center on Business and Poverty, the Director of Employee Ownership at Teamshares, and Research Associate at the Oxford Centre for Mutual and Co-owned Business